Ranjith-singh/Analytics-api/readme.md

-        be sure to change [CRLF] to [LF] in vscode while buiding a docker image because when you build image the end of each line in run.sh gets added with /r(windows style) instead of /n(linux style) so it is not recognised by linux as a cmd
+        be sure to change [CRLF] to [LF] in vscode while buiding a docker image because when you build image the end of each line in run.sh gets added with /r(windows style) instead of /n(linux style) so it is not recognised by linux as a cmd while importing the modules be sure to use . instead of / like : api.events.Routing
+        key error :
+            check endpoint method

     usage :
         defining rust api's :
-            define in the main.py or any custom module from the src path(/api/events) and import those in  main.py while importing the modules be sure to use . instead of / like : api.events.Routing
+            define in the main.py or any custom module from the src path(/api/events) and import those in  main.py event based routing
+            while importing the modules be sure to use . instead of / like : api.events.Routing
+            jupyter notebook to test the endpoints
+            use pydantic to enforce the types of data to return or else it would just be a hint calling complete module to import all like * only those in the __all__ gets imported